IW-GAE: Importance Weighted Group Accuracy Estimation for Improved Calibration and Model Selection in Unsupervised Domain Adaptation: Introduction

 Moreover, the model selection task in UDA remains challenging due to the scarcity of labeled target domain data that are required to evaluate model performance.
-In the i.i.d. settings, a standard approach for model selection is a cross-validation method—constructing a hold-out dataset for selecting the model that yields the best performance on the hold-out dataset.
+In the i.i.d. settings, a standard approach for model selection is a cross-validation method---constructing a hold-out dataset for selecting the model that yields the best performance on the hold-out dataset.
 While cross-validation provides favorable statistical guarantees \citep{stone1977asymptotics,kohavi1995study}, such guarantees falter in the presence of the distribution shifts due to the violation of the i.i.d. assumption.
-In practice, it has also been observed that performances of machine learning models measured in one domain have significant discrepancy to their performances in another distribution shifted domain \citep{hendrycks2019benchmarking,ovadia2019can,recht2019imagenet}.
+In practice, it has also been observed that performances of machine learning models measured in one domain have significant discrepancies to their performances in another distribution shifted domain \citep{hendrycks2019benchmarking,ovadia2019can,recht2019imagenet}.
 Therefore, applying model selection techniques in the i.i.d. settings to the labeled source domain is suboptimal in the target domain.

-This paper proposes \textbf{importance weighted group accuracy estimation (IW-GAE)} that \textit{simultaneously addresses these critical aspects in UDA} from a new perspective of predicting a group accuracy (see Figure \ref{fig:figure1} for the graphical illustration).
-We partition predictions into a set of groups and then estimate the group accuracy--the average accuracy of predictions in a group--by importance weighting.
-When \textit{the group accuracy estimate accurately represents the expected accuracy} of a model for individual samples in the group, using the group accuracy estimate as prediction confidence induces a well-calibrated classifier.
-When \textit{the average of the group accuracy estimates matches the expected accuracy}, the average group accuracy becomes a good model selection criterion (cf. Figure \ref{fig:figure1b}).
-In this work, we formulate a novel optimization problem for finding importance weights (IWs) that induce a group accuracy estimator satisfying these ideal properties under the distribution shifts.
-Specifically, we define two estimators for \textit{the group accuracy in the source domain}, where only one of them depends on the IW.
-Then, we find the IW that makes the two estimators close to each other by solving the optimization problem (cf. Figure \ref{fig:figure1a}).
-Through a theoretical analysis and several experiments, we show that the optimization process results in \textit{an accurate group accuracy estimator for the target domain}, thereby improving model calibration and model selection performances.
+In this work, we simultaneously address these critical aspects in UDA from a new perspective of predicting a group accuracy.
+Specifically, we partition predictions into a set of groups and then estimate the group accuracy---the average accuracy of predictions in a group.
+When the group accuracy estimate accurately represents the expected accuracy of a model for samples in the group (e.g., group 1 in Figure~\ref{fig:figure1b}), using the group accuracy estimate as prediction confidence induces a well-calibrated classifier.
+When the average of the group accuracy estimates matches the mean expected accuracy (e.g., two dotted lines in Figure \ref{fig:figure1b} are close to each other), it becomes a good model selection criterion.